 For the national estimates, NASS assembles a panel of statisticians to serve on the Agricultural Statistics Board (ASB).
 The ASB reviews the national results and establishes the national estimates.
 The same estimators used in the state summaries are produced by the national summary.
 The ASB follows the same approach the states do to determine state estimates when determining the national estimates.
 In addition, the ASB examines results across all states and compares the state level recommendations.
-Since larger sample sizes yield more precise results, NASS determines the national estimates to the national number.
+NASS determines state estimates first and these estimates are summarized to the national level.
 Survey based indicators can be impacted by influential outliers, individual reports that have excessive influence on the estimates and are extremely unusual data for a given operation.
 NASS thoroughly reviews the survey data to identify these situations and consider their impact on the survey results when establishing the official estimates.